How Long to Smoke a Chicken

-Smoke until the breast temperature reaches 160˚F and the thigh reaches 170˚F. This will take from 2 to 4 hours, depending on the size of the bird.
+Smoke until the breast internal temperature reaches 160˚F and the thigh reaches 170˚F. Use a meat thermometer to check.
+This will take from 2 to 4 hours, depending on the size of the bird.
 Here is a recipe from Bobby Flay that you might find helpful.

 Frequently Asked Questions

 If you are looking to smoke an entire chicken, you should keep the temperature of your smoker at 250-275°F.

 What wood to smoke a chicken?

 Apple wood is probably ideal to use with chicken and other birds.
 Apple wood is a mild and fruity wood.
 It takes several hours to permeate the meat.

 What side do you smoke a chicken on?